19hours/sg-statutes/Acts/Civil Defence Shelter Act.md

 Section 2(3)

-Public Shelters Deemed to be Provided under This Act
+Public shelters deemed to be provided under this Act

 The public shelters located at the concourse and platform levels of the following MRT stations: